-The Rubeni family also made their way to Israel, and faithfully kept in touch with Magdalena and Petro.
+The Rubeni family also made its way to Israel and faithfully kept in touch with Magdalena and Petro.
 When the Shkurtis were invited to Israel a few years ago, to be honored at Yad Vashem as "Righteous Persons," they spent all their time with the Rubeni family.
-"Maybe we are more in debt to them for all they did
+"Maybe we are more in debt to them for all they did for us while we were in Israel," says Magdalena with innocent modesty.
+"They took us to weddings, introduced us to their friends, kept us in their home."

-We edge our way past children playing football behind a heap of uncollected rubbish in Tirana's Prokop Myzegari Street.
-On an immaculately polished wooden door at Number 7 we press the buzzer and go upstairs.
-Adelina Kosturi, a well-groomed elderly lady dressed in widow's black, warmly greets us in English.
-In the modern, marble-floored apartment Adelina's middle-aged son and her daughter-in-law, a plastic surgeon, offer us glasses of arak and salty cheese byreki.
+Today Magdalena and Petro say they watch the news from Israel every day and worry much more now about the Rubenis' safety than when they were hiding in their home.
+The families phone each other often.
+Though they are Albanian Orthodox Chriselderly lady dressed in widow's black, warmly greets us in English.
+In the modern, marble-floored apartment, Kosturi's middle-aged son and her daughter-in-law, a plastic surgeon, offer us glasses of arak and salty cheese byreki.
 They speak little English but smile constantly.